vincoss/blazor-samples/src/SVG_Samples/Readme.md

 ﻿

 ## Tasks
+Maui see GraphicsView
+see open-iconic
 see 'use', 'g', 'symbol' elements reuse components effect
 	https://css-tricks.com/the-many-ways-to-change-an-svg-fill-on-hover-and-when-to-use-them/
 see attribute fill="url
-transform what element can be used with buttons 0-9
+transform what element can be used with rewrite the svg performance with blazor buttons 0-9
 	svg
 	integrate with html